johbry17/2-VBA-challenge/README.md

 ## Module 2 Challenge, 26 June 2023, VBA Challenge

-Development has stopped on this project
+Development on this project has stopped

-##Description
+## Description

 This script analyses data from a spreadsheet of annual changes in the stock market.